yanheinaung23-eng/Codveda-Data-Analysis-Internship-Projects/03_level_task_project/README.md

 ### 3. Identify Feature Types

-Numerical and categorical columns need fundamentally different preprocessing — you scale numbers, you encode categories.
+Numerical and categorical columns need fundamentally different preprocessing — scale numbers, encode categories.
 Splitting them explicitly here (and separating `X`/`y` first) is what makes the `ColumnTransformer` in the next step possible.

 ```python
 # Separate features and target first